rigofunc/NPOI.Extension/README.md

 # Functionality
-The extensions of NPOI, that use attributes to control enumerable object export to excel behaviors.
+The extensions of NPOI, which use attributes to control how to save IEnumerable<T> to excel.
 - Use attribute to control excel column name, and cell index;
 - Use attribute to control excel cells SUM and cells MERGE behaviors;
 - Use attribute to control excel filter behaviors